Justin-Sawyer/recipeas-and-greens/README.md

                            )
 ```

-The developer first changed thes code blocks to suit the Recipeas and Greens applicattion:
+The developer first changed these code blocks to suit the Recipeas and Greens applicattion:

 ```
 recipes = list(mongo.db.recipes.find().sort("_id", pymongo.DESCENDING))